ksatirli/terraform-aws-route53-workmail-records/README.md

 }
 ```

-Then, fetch the module using `terraform get`.
+Then, fetch the module from the [Terraform Registry](https://registry.terraform.io/modules/operatehappy/workmail-records/aws/0.9.0) using `terraform get`.

 ### Module Variables